 Ian Ayres & Barry J. Nalebuff, Common Knowledge as a Barrier to Negotiation, 44 UCLA L. Rev. 1631 (1997).

 Robert H. Mnookin, Why Negotiations Fail: An Exploration of Barriers to the Resolution of Conflict, 8 Ohio St. J. on Disp.
 Resol.
 235 (1993).

 Christopher Honeyman, In Defense of Ambiguity, www.convenor.com/madison/ambig.htm (reprinted from 3 Neg.
 J. 81 .)

 James J. Alfini, Trashing, Bashing, and Hashing It Out: Is This the End of AGood Mediation@?, 19 Fla.
 St. U. L. Rev. 47 (1991).

 Robert A. Baruch Bush, Mediation and Adjudication, Dispute Resolution and Ideology: An Imaginary Conversation, 3 J. Contemp.
 Legal Issues 1 (1989).
 This is an engaging article using an imaginary conversation to illustrate competing philosophies of mediation.

-Robert A. Baruch Bush & Joseph P. Folger, The Promise of Mediation: Responding to Conflict Through Empowerment and Recognition (1994).
-This is the Abible@ of the transformationalist approach to mediation.
+Robert A. Baruch Bush & Joseph P. Folger, The Promise of Mediation: The Transformative Approach to Conflict (rev. ed.
+2004).
+This is the Abible@ of the transformative approach to mediation.